-- we recently formed a Delaware corporation, Deciphera Pharmaceuticals, Inc.; - Deciphera Pharmaceuticals, Inc. will create a Delaware corporation subsidiary for each Blocker, each referred to as a BE MergerSub, which will all be wholly owned subsidiaries of Deciphera Pharmaceuticals, Inc.; - Deciphera Pharmaceuticals, Inc. will create an additional Delaware corporation subsidiary, referred to as the LLC MergerSub, which will be a wholly owned subsidiary of Deciphera Pharmaceuticals, Inc.; - Deciphera Pharmaceuticals, Inc. will create a Delaware limited liability company subsidiary for each Blocker, each referred to as a Blocker LLC, which will all be wholly owned subsidiaries of Deciphera Pharmaceuticals, Inc.; - each BE MergerSub will merge with and into a Blocker, with each Blocker being the surviving entity; - each Blocker will merge with and into a Blocker LLC, with each Blocker LLC being the surviving entity;
+- we recently formed a Delaware corporation, Deciphera Pharmaceuticals, Inc.; - Deciphera Pharmaceuticals, Inc. will create a Delaware corporation subsidiary for each Blocker, each referred to as a BE MergerSub, which will all be wholly owned subsidiaries of Deciphera Pharmaceuticals, Inc.; - Deciphera Pharmaceuticals, Inc. will create an additional Delaware limited liability company subsidiary, referred to as the LLC MergerSub, which will be a wholly owned subsidiary of Deciphera Pharmaceuticals, Inc.; - each BE MergerSub will merge with and into a Blocker, with each Blocker being the surviving entity;

-- the LLC MergerSub will merge with and into Deciphera Pharmaceuticals, LLC, with Deciphera Pharmaceuticals, LLC being the surviving entity, which will be a wholly owned subsidiary of Deciphera Pharmaceuticals, Inc., directly and indirectly; and - after these mergers, the Blocker LLCs and Deciphera Pharmaceuticals, LLC will be wholly owned by Deciphera Pharmaceuticals, Inc.
+- certain equityholders of Deciphera Pharmaceuticals, LLC will contribute their equity interests in Deciphera Pharmaceuticals, LLC to Deciphera Pharmaceuticals, Inc.; - the LLC MergerSub will merge with and into Deciphera Pharmaceuticals, LLC, with Deciphera Pharmaceuticals, LLC being the surviving entity, which will be a wholly owned subsidiary of Deciphera Pharmaceuticals, Inc., directly and indirectly; and - after these mergers, the Blockers and Deciphera Pharmaceuticals, LLC will be wholly owned by Deciphera Pharmaceuticals, Inc.